 - Submit your certificate of completion: During your fourth call with your quit coach, you must request a “certificate of completion.”
 Once you receive that letter in the mail, you will submit it to Human Resources as evidence of completion.

 Secure web system - Log in with BoilerKey

 If you take part in a tobacco cessation program through other campus resources, hospitals or community organizations, you may qualify for waiver of the tobacco-user additional premium, depending on the specifics of the offering.

-Before taking part, contact the Human Resources Service Center at 765-494-2222 to review the details of the offering and find out if completion of the program will qualify you for waiver of the additional premium.
+Before taking part, contact the Human Resources Service Center at 765-494-2222 with the details of the program and find out if completion of the program will qualify you for waiver of the additional premium.
 If the program qualifies, the Human Resources Service Center will provide you with a Community Alternative form that you must have signed by the community program's representative when you have finished the program.

 If you are unable to participate in a traditional program due to a medical condition, contact the Human Resources Service Center at 765-494-2222 to develop an alternative way to qualify for waiver of the tobacco-user additional premium.

-For all Purdue health plans…with no copay as long as you have a prescription for them (including the over-the-counter items).
+For all Purdue health plans, tobacco cessation products are covered with no copay as long as you have a prescription for them (including the over-the-counter items).
 These do not require prior authorization.
-You're allowed up to a 168-day supply (24 weeks) of each product in one year of treatment."
+You're allowed up to a 168-day supply (24 weeks) of each product in one year of treatment.

 Tobacco Cessation Products